 This means even if you or someone you love is injured in a school bus accident as a result of negligence, making a personal injury claim against the bus driver can be difficult.
-There are, however, some exceptions to sovereign immunity, which the personal injury attorneys at Wolf & Pravato can help you to explore.
+There are, however, some exceptions to sovereign immunity, which the personal injury attorneys Florida at the law offices of Wolf & Pravato can help you to explore.

 Although you may not be able to sue the bus driver, there are other potential defendants that can be held legally responsible for school bus accidents.
 The school board is one possible defendant, although school boards are also government entities, so there are strict procedural and notice rules that must be complied with when filing suit against school bus drivers.

 Other drivers who may be responsible for the crash, such as a driver who collided with a school bus and caused an accident, are not given these types of protections and will be treated just as any other drivers would.

 Likewise, if the school bus driver or company is a private company and not one operated by the government, then the special governmental immunity rules do not apply.
 Buses are common carriers and owe a higher duty of care than regular drivers.

 How to Prove the Florida School Bus Accident Claim?

 At the law offices of Wolf & Pravato, when we handle a school bus accident, we will help you to identify any possible defendants who can be held responsible for the losses you suffered.
 We will assist you in making a claim and in gathering the evidence you need to prove negligence and to prove your right to compensation.
 This will include evidence that: